With the hoot of an owl and the cackle of a witch,

 - Press an olive slice into the center of each yolk eyeball.
 Cut pimiento into very thin 2 inch-long strips for veins.
 Decorate eyeballs with bloodshot veins.

-- Place beans on a platter.
-This will anchor the eggs so that they stay in place.
+- Place beans on a platter to provide an anchor for the eggs, keeping them in place.

 - Set eyeballs upright in beans.